 - The Detroit Institute of the Arts — The DIA offers free entertainment on Friday nights, called Friday Night Live!.
 This series includes concerts, workshops and tours.
 Other events include Sunday Music Bar and the Detroit Institute of Awesome, or catch a movie at the Detroit Film Theatre.

 Where Can We Have a Romantic Meal in Dearborn?

 A romantic meal is often an excellent way to have a fun date night.
 A lovely atmosphere, tasty menu and impressive bar selection will help you and your date have a fantastic time.

-When you’re looking for romantic restaurants in Dearborn, make a reservation at TRIA, an American brasserie in the Henry Hotel.
+When you’re looking for romantic restaurants in Dearborn, make a reservation at TRIA, Inspired American Cuisine in the Henry Hotel.
 We provide a contemporary American cuisine and serve breakfast, lunch and dinner with vegan, vegetarian and gluten-free options.

 Our food features seasonal Michigan ingredients to incorporate our location with our food.
 We also have an extensive selection of 35 wines you can choose from.

 Make your next date night a romantic one.
 If you’re planning a Dearborn romantic getaway, get in touch with us today.